 With record low interest rates available, some borrowers may be able to save thousands of dollars by switching home loans for a better rate at their current lender or by changing banks altogether.
 If you're considering making the switch to a better home loan, here are some points to consider.– Read more

-A “refinance home loan” is a type of loan given to people who want to change the loan they have on a property to another mortgage product or another lender – or both.
+A refinance home loan, also commonly known as a refi loan, is a type of loan for people who want to change the loan they have on a property to another mortgage product or another lender – or both.
 It is generally similar to other types of home loans, and can be available to both owner-occupiers and investors and offered as a variable-rate, fixed-rate or split-rate loan.
 It may also be possible to refinance other types of loans, such as personal loans and car loans (typically, fees and charges apply).

-You can refinance with your current bank by asking for a better deal, or asking to change to a different type of loan.
+You can refinance with your current lender by asking to change to a different type of loan.
 You can also refinance with a different lender (or via a mortgage broker), which means going through that lender’s application process.
 If your application is successful, the new lender typically will arrange for the mortgage from the previous lender to be ‘discharged’ and transferred over.
-There could be fees and charges involved with refinancing.
+There could be fees and charges involved with refinancing, including discharge fees.

-Whether or not it is good to refinance a mortgage depends on many factors, such as the conditions of your current mortgage, the deals and home loan rates available in the wider home loan marketplace at the time you’d like to refinance, and whether or not you can qualify for a new loan.
+Whether or not it is a good idea to refinance a mortgage depends on many factors, such as the conditions of your current mortgage, the deals and home loan rates available in the wider home loan marketplace at the time you’d like to refinance, and whether or not you can qualify for a new loan.
 However, in general terms, one possible outcome of refinancing a loan could be to reduce the cost of the loan.
-If that is the case, this could be a good thing if you are trying to balance your budget.
+If that is the case, this could be a good thing to make a switch.
 It’s important, however, to fully understand all of the financial implications of refinancing, which could include extra fees or a longer loan term (which could make your loan more expensive overall), so it might be wise to consider financial advice before jumping in.

 When you refinance a home loan, your previous mortgage is typically discharged – or closed.
 The balance owing on the loan is transferred to the new loan (which could be with a new lender).
 You then begin paying off that loan under the terms and conditions of the new loan.
 This could mean a different repayment amount or method of payment.